 "We will never stop ‘Football for Hope’ because that’s what football is about.
 Football is played in perturbed countries all over the world, from places like Syria to places in Europe where there is also social unrest.
 This is football, it’s hope for the people and gives emotions.

-"There was never a doubt in Fifa concerning this comp to stop it or even think about a Plan B, which has been explained by the secretary general.
+"There was never a doubt in FIFA concerning this comp to stop it or even think about a Plan B, which has been explained by the secretary general.
 It is a question of trust and confidence in the government and also in the population of Brazil - the population of Brazil like football.
-I trust the organisation of the security here.
+I trust the organization of the security here.